(Version reviewed: 1.0)

 These plugins are about ten years old, they have had several revisions but they have not been updated in a few years yet they still keep up with the market.
-These are not only the best freeware amp sims out there but they out perform many paid plugins.
+These are not only some the best freeware amp sims out there but even after so many years they still out perform many paid plugins.
 Not all of the LePou plugins made the 64-bit update cut.
 The Solo remains in 32-bit exile.

 Now, onto my favorite thing about the Hybrit.
 It has been one of my main weapons for lead and solos for years for one main reason and that is its ability to cut through a mix like a razor blade in a good way.
 No matter what I have been working on, no matter what genre or style of playing, the Hybrit has always been that amp I could reach to when nothing else was catching my ear.
 It cuts better than any sim I have ever used for lead guitar applications.

 Boosting the Hybrit is awesome and it responded really well to a lot of tube screamer plugins.
 If you boost it, again, mind the amount of level and tone you are feeding in.
 Distorting the Hybrit with distortion, fuzz, muff and the might HM2 brought great results.